RickyMekonen/Github_AI_ML_Repository/project_3/README.md

 4. **Classification Model**
    **Thresholding**: Define thresholds for the risk score to categorize individuals:
-   - Low Risk: Score < X
+   - Low Risk: Score < threshold
-   - Moderate Risk: Score between X and Y
-   - High Risk: Score > Y
+   - High Risk: Score >= threshold
    **Modeling**: Use classification techniques (e.g., decision trees) to assign individuals to these risk categories based on their risk scores.

 5. **Evaluation**